Home » Guitar » Guitar Articles » How To Restring A Guitar

 If you find the guitar going out of tune unexpectedly, then you probably need to stretch the strings a little more.
 Do each in turn and then re-tune the guitar.

 I hope you find this article of use?
-Hopefully you now know how to restring a guitar!
-If you have any questions?
+Hopefully, you now know how to restring a guitar!
+Do you have any questions?
 Please start a topic in the guitar forum.
 Meanwhile!
-I found this interesting clip on Youtube about how strings are made:
+I found this interesting clip on YouTube about how strings are made:

 Discuss this article in our Music Forum.